riceissa/breathing/doc.md

 If you have the same kind of shortness of breath that I have, then you _do_ have a medical problem (this is defended at length in the section [The biological basis of shortness of breath]), but first, it's good to rule out other more serious medical problems, or medical problems that mainstream medicine knows how to treat.

-I think as a first step, it's a good idea to rule out any standard problems with the lungs or other body organs, by e.g., doing a chest x-ray, pulmonary function test, blood test, etc. I will say more about what tests I got done and why.
+I think as a first step, it's a good idea to rule out any standard problems with the lungs or other body organs, by e.g., doing a chest x-ray, pulmonary function test, blood test, laryngoscopy to rule out vocal cord dysfunction, etc. I will say more about what tests I got done and why.
 The breathing stuff I describe later in the document _might_ help with your breathing anyway, even if you have a problem with your lungs, but you definitely want to know if you do have problems and to get proper treatment for those before progressing to any breathing modification.

 <https://youtu.be/G3YHBYVxxmI?t=1049> -- Chris Gilbert lists a bunch of possible reasons for hyperventilation that _aren't_ just anxiety/stress.